 During an interview, you’ll likely be asked a few questions that start with “tell me about a time when…” or “give me an example of…”

 These are called behavioral interview questions and their aim is to show the interviewer how you handle common challenges and situations on the job.
 They often touch on topics like leadership, teamwork, project management, problem solving, and conflict resolution.

 How you choose to answer these questions tells the interviewer a lot about how you work within a team and as an individual.
 The best way to answer these questions is with the STAR method.
 STAR is an acronym for Situation, Task, Action, and Result.
 It serves as a framework to help you form strong, succinct answers to behavioral interview question.

-Here’s a breakdown on using what how the STAR method works.
+Here’s a breakdown on how the STAR method works.
 When responding to an interview question, follow these four steps:

 Find a situation that best fits the interviewer’s question and sets the scene for the scenario that takes place.
 So, if you’re asked something like, “tell me about a time you overcame a challenge,” this is where you set the stage.
 In the situation step, be sure to use the 5 W’s: Who (Who was involved?), What (What was the challenge?), Where, When, and Why (Why did you have to overcome the challenge?).
 Aim to sum up your situation in just a few sentences.